-The Benefit of Living On-Campus
+The Benefits of Living On Campus

 Why does George Fox University require most students to live on campus?
 What is the value-added purpose of expecting a traditional undergraduate to live on a college campus?
 Why is it beneficial to live on campus?